fabianofranz/installer/docs/user/azure/install_upi.md

 ## Create The Resource Group and identity

-All resources created in this Azure deployment will exist as part of a [resource group](azure-resource-group).
+All resources created in this Azure deployment will exist as part of a [resource group][azure-resource-group].
 Use the commands below to create it in the selected Azure region.
 In this example we're going to use the cluster name as the unique resource group name, but feel free to choose any other name and export it in the `RESOURCE_GROUP` environment variable, which will be used in the subsequent steps.